Penny-farthing: Operation

-Mounting requires skill.
-The rider must first grasp the handlebar and place one foot on a peg above the back wheel.
-Then the rider scoots the bicycle forward to gain momentum and quickly jumps up onto the seat while continuing to steer the bicycle and maintain balance.

-Although easy to ride slowly because of their high center of mass and the inverted pendulum effect, penny-farthings are prone to accidents.
-To stop, the rider presses back on the pedals while applying a spoon-shaped brake pressing the tire.
-The center of mass being high and not far behind the front wheel means any sudden stop or collision with a pothole or other obstruction can send the rider over the handlebars.
-On long downhills, some riders hooked their feet over the handlebars.
-This made for quick descents but left no chance of stopping.
-A new type of handlebar was introduced, called Whatton bars, that looped behind the legs so that riders could still keep their feet on the pedals and also be able to leap forward feet-first off the machine.
+It is generally advised to mount a penny-farthing from flat, level ground, since mounting on a slight incline may prevent the cyclist from gaining momentum and possibly result in loss of balance.
+Similarly, dismounting on an incline is also advised against.
+Speed moderation, as with other types of bicycles, is an important safety measure.
+In particular, freewheeling and sudden braking are discouraged due to the increased danger of falling and of being ejected from the vehicle in comparison with a modern bicycle.
+Changing direction on a penny-farthing also requires caution, due to its more restrictive steering.
+Generally, riding a penny-farthing is comparable to riding other types of bicycle in respect to anticipating hazards, signalling, and defensive cycling.
+Penny-farthings are legal to ride on UK roads.

 Performance

 Frederick Lindley Dodds, of Stockton-on-Tees, England, is credited with having set the first hour record, covering an estimated distance of 15 miles and 1,480 yards (25.493 kms) on a high-wheeler during a race on the Fenner's Track, Cambridge University on March 25, 1876.

 The furthest (paced) hour record ever achieved on a penny-farthing bicycle was 22.09 miles by William A. Rowe, an American, in 1886.

 The record for riding from Land's End to John o' Groats on a penny-farthing was set in 1886 by George Pilkington Mills with a time of five days, one hour, and 45 minutes.
 This record was broken in 2019 by Richard Thoday with a time of four days, 11 hours and 52 minutes.

 Until the 21st century, the last paced hour record to be set on a penny-farthing was probably BW Attlee's 1891 English amateur record of 21.10 miles.
 This was beaten by Scots cyclist Mark Beaumont at Herne Hill Velodrome on 16 June 2018 when he covered 21.92 miles.

-On 17 September 2019, Chris Opie set the Guinness World Record of 34.547 kilometres in an hour.

 In 1884, Thomas Stevens rode a Columbia penny-farthing from San Francisco to Boston—the first cyclist to cross the United States.
 In 1885–86, he continued from London through Europe, the Middle East, China, and Japan, to become the first to ride around the world.

 Tremendous feats of balance were reported, including negotiating a narrow bridge parapet and riding down the U.S. Capitol steps with the American Star Bicycle which has the small wheel in front.